 He explains that upside down is an atypical posture for a dragonfly, so the male hovered above the female for a few seconds and left.
 He expected the female to be unconscious after her crash landing, but as he approached, she quickly flew away.
-So, the question arose: Did she tricked that male?
-Did she crush and pretended to be lifeless to avoid male harassment?
+So, the question arose: Did she trick that male?
+Did she crash and pretended to be lifeless to avoid male harassment?

 There are few instances of animals faking their own end, and four of them are known to science.
 It includes two species of robber fly, the spider species Pisaura mirabilis, and the European mantis.

-He documented dozens of cases over the next few months where females would crush land and pretend to be unconscious while being pursued by a male.
+He documented dozens of cases over the next few months where females would crash land and pretend to be unconscious while being pursued by a male.